inomon/travelahr_codeigniter/README.md

 Libraries are created to handle each API fetching procedure.
 To alleviate strain on API fetch overload - hence using the free tier - a caching also was implemented to make sure that each new API fetch can be preserved for an ample time.
 To be used in the future if needed (TTL = 120 seconds).

+## Design & Development
+I chose the look and feel of the template, based on a existing free bootstrap template, that emcompasses the simple yet straightforward mission of the app.
+And its ready to implement responsive layout is a welcome feature.

+The only form, has the required list of locations for now, but its build is open for the possibility of creating a searchable field on universal locations (not limited to Japan).
+It is also located at different key points of the app for accessibility: landing page header, landing page footer, venue listing page top bar.

+On the weather forecast section, I retained the weather icons provided by OpenWeather.
+Since those are already very descriptive, I've included only the weather description and the timestamp.
+This shows in a glance a timeline of the weather.

+I used simple classes that call the endpoints for each service that we need which gets digested into a simple array.
+This simple array is then fed to the view templates with the sole purpose of displaying content.
+All other transactions for building the data is only left on libraries.
+While the controller is just dispatching the needed library to use and feeding the returned data into our template.
+This is a starting point for an example of making sure that we follow the most basic principle of MVC.